 Some tips to avoid baby-bottle tooth decay:

 Do not let your child constantly sip liquids containing sugar (including milk and juice drinks), because that encourages tooth decay.
 Offer these liquids only at mealtimes.
 Saliva production increases during a meal and helps to neutralize acid production and rinse food particles from the mouth.
 If your child is thirsty between meals offer water in a cup.
 Once your child has learned how to sip, then the training cup has achieved its purpose and is no longer needed.
+Contact us today for an appointment.

 In case of a dental emergency, please call our office as soon possible at (303) 286-2679.
 We will always make time to see your child in an emergency or in a case of dental pain.